New Book of Tang

 The New Book of Tang, generally translated as the "New History of the Tang" or "New Tang History", is a work of official history covering the Tang dynasty in ten volumes and 225 chapters.
 The work was compiled by a team of scholars of the Song dynasty, led by Ouyang Xiu and Song Qi.

-It was originally simply called the Tangshu (Book of Tang) until the 18th century.
+It was originally simply called the Tangshu (唐書, Book of Tang) until the 18th century.

 History

 In Chinese history, it was customary for dynasties to compile histories of their immediate predecessor as a means of cementing their own legitimacy.
 As a result, during the Later Jin dynasty of the Five Dynasties and Ten Kingdoms period, a history of the preceding Tang dynasty, the Old Book of Tang (唐書) had already been compiled.

 In 1044, however, Emperor Renzong of Song ordered a new compilation of Tang history, based on his belief that the original Old Book of Tang lacked organization and clarity.
 The process took 17 years, being finally completed in 1060.